npipeline/NPipeline/README.md

 2. **[Quick Start](https://docs.npipeline.net/getting-started/quick-start)** - Build a complete pipeline step-by-step
 3. **[Core Concepts](https://docs.npipeline.net/core-concepts)** - Learn the fundamentals of NPipeline

-## Transparency: AI-Assisted Development

-We believe in being open about how this library is built.
-We use AI tools to assist with boilerplate tasks like documentation, XML comments, and test generation to keep development pace high.

-### Our Commitment to Quality

-- **Manual Validation:** All AI-suggested content is vetted against project standards before being merged.
-- **Core Integrity:** Architecture and critical logic are human-designed.
-- **Goal:** Leveraging AI as a "force multiplier" without compromising code quality or reliability.

 ## Contributing

 Contributions are welcome!
 Please feel free to open an issue or submit a pull request.